Hello Composers, Mike here. Do you want to Compose Epic Music? =)

 2. Heavy Accents

 Rhythm and drive is always important for energy and action in music.
-But for epic music compositions you should focus less on busy and complex rhythms, and more on heavy accents.
+But for epic music compositions you should focus less on busy and complex rhythms, and more on heavy accents, and a very bold and powerful main groove.

 Augment your accents by layering them with lots of instruments and sounds in your composition.
-For example, let’s say you have a big taiko drum to play the main accents.
+For example, let’s say you have a big taiko drum to play the main percussion groove.
+Make sure the main accents use the loudest dynamics, and are layered with more percussion instruments.

 3. Hybrid Workflow

-Epic music often relies on a hybrid workflow.
-Combining the depth and power of orchestral instruments with the clarity, sharpness and focus of synthesizers.
-As well as heavily processed sound design.
+Epic music often relies on a hybrid workflow and final sound.
+Combining the depth and power of orchestral and acoustic instruments with the clarity, sharpness and focus of synthesizers.
+As well as heavily processed sound design and effects.

 4. Build the Energy

-Most epic music compositions build the energy throughout the track.
-Taking the listener on a ride that goes higher and higher and higher.
+Most epic music compositions build the energy over time, throughout the track.
+Taking the listener on a ride that goes higher and higher, and even higher.

-You can do this by adding more parts and layers.
-But you can also build energy from composition techniques like increasing the dynamics, and going in an upwards direction with your chords.
+You can do this by adding more instrument parts and layers.
+But you can also build energy from composition techniques like increasing the dynamics and overall loudness level.
+And even by going in an upwards direction with your chords and harmonies, basically adding more high end voices the further your epic music track progresses.

 5. Huge Contrasts

 This is an interesting point, but very important.
-And that is that contrast creates a sense of power.
+And that is that contrast creates a sense of power in music.

 For example: By using a soft delicate piano part at the same time as big massive sound design percussion and bold brass.